2018-2019 Academic Year

 Topics presented here seek to open the aperture of deterrence analytic inquiry.
 To aid research, a list of categories and associated resources are available on the U.S. Strategic Command Academic Alliance “Selected Research Sources” webpage.

 Research Submission Opportunities: The 2019 Deterrence and Assurance Academic Alliance Conference, and the 2019 General Larry D. Welch Deterrence Writing Award contest.
-(Submission details for both are forthcoming.)
+(Submission details for latter event are forthcoming.)

 Technical Requirements: Research should impart the following: 1.)
 Applicability to Current Deterrence & Assurance Issues; 2.)
 Implications for Future Deterrence & Assurance Analysis, Planning, and Operations; and 3.)
 Historical Accuracy.